-Participants were free to choose their service providers and MRMs, provided the MRMs were compatible with

-EXHIBIT 6.1 Participant Vehicle Enrollment Levels Over 12-Month Live Pilot Period their vehicles (for plug-in devices) and phones (for manual methods).
+Participants were free to choose their service providers and MRMs, provided the MRMs were compatible with open enrollment periods: allowing participants to choose mileage reporting methods their vehicles (for plug-in devices) and phones (for manual methods).
 DriveSync supported 91% of the participants while emovis supported the remaining 9% participants.
 This breakdown can be explained by the fact that DriveSync started enrolling participants three weeks earlier than emovis and supported more MRMs-five MRMs for DriveSync compared to three MRMs for emovis.
 Participants were made aware of the possibility of switching MRMs or service providers halfway through the pilot (during the second enrollment period held in August), but only 1% of all participants changed their service provider and only 4% changed their method of reporting mileage.